djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-20-return-of-ya-boy.markdown

 author: Your Correspondent
 ---

-The quality of life of yours has improved drastically over the past few days!
+The quality of life of yours has improved dramatically over the past few days!

 I'm sleeping enough, I'm getting back to being focused, I'm thinking pretty alright &ndash; life is good, ya know what I mean?